phil-mansfield/symphony/docs/source/getting_started.rst

 **Practice:**

-You might have noticed that subhaloes start losing before they actually start falling into the host (look at the green curve in particular).
+You might have noticed that subhalos start losing mass before they actually start falling into the host (look at the green curve in particular).
 Using logic similar to the above plot, try figuring out how far away subhalos are on average from a host when they reach their peak mass.

 Example Analysis: The Subhalo Mass Functions
 --------------------------------------------

 Lastly, let's try some more rigorous statistical analysis.
-We're going to measure the subhalo mass function of the entire Milky Way-mass suite.
+We're going to measure the subhalo mass function of the entire Milky Way suite.
 We'll look at :math:`N(>M_{\rm peak})`, the average number of subhalos per host halo whose maximum mass was larger than :math:`M_{\rm peak}`.
 To do this, we'll need to access the ``"mpeak"`` field of the ``histories`` array.

-More importantly, to get good statistics we'll need to loop over all the host halos in the Milky Way-mass suite, ``SymphonyMilkyWay``.
+More importantly, to get good statistics we'll need to loop over all the host halos in the Milky Way suite, ``SymphonyMilkyWay``.
 One way to do this would be to manually store the names of all the halo directories, but instead we'll use library functions to do it.
 First, we'll count the number of halos in the Milky Way-mass suite with :func:`symlib.n_hosts`.
 Then, we can get directory names :func:`symlib.get_host_directory`, which takes the base directory, suite name, and the index of the halo you want to read.
 Together this lets you loop over halo directories.

 Constructing a mass function has a bit more code overhead than the earlier examples: the important part is how the loop over files works.